DETAILED ACTION

 an imaging device disposed to acquire an image within a range that includes the display surface of the display device and the floor surface on a side of a front face of the display surface (fig.2, para.0023-camera 15 captures entire space 10 or at least the floor surface 11 and wall surface 12), wherein a length of the floor surface included in the range of imaging by the imaging device is 0.5 m or longer (fig.2,10; para.0023-camera 15 captures entire space 10; para.0029-control device 20 utilizes positions of users obtained from camera 15 to determine a user has come within a predetermined distance from the wall surface; para.0041- an arbitrary distance in a range of about several tens of centimeters to about 1 meter can be set); and

-determines a position at which the object of the discriminated type has come into contact with the display surface of the display device by integrating (i) information relating to the contact position of the object detected by the optical distance measuring sensor and (ii) analysis information relating to the type of the object derived from the image acquired by the imaging device (fig.9, para.0033- 0035, 0041-0045, 0061-0063, 0067-0071; the control device 20 analyzes the image capturing screen of the camera 15 and recognizes the position of the user with respect to the floor, and the control device determines whether the detected position of the user is near the wall surface or not; the control device 20 determines whether the user has touched the wall surface based on information received from the camera 15, and processes an application program according to the touch operation) and
+determines a position at which the object of the discriminated type has come into contact with the display surface of the display device by integrating (i) information relating to the contact position of the object detected by the optical distance measuring sensor and (ii) analysis information relating to the type of the object derived from the image acquired by the imaging device (fig.9, para.0033- 0035, 0041-0045, 0061-0063, 0067-0071; the control device 20 analyzes the image capturing screen of the camera 15 and recognizes the position of the user with respect to the floor, and the control device determines whether the detected position of the user is near the wall surface or not; the control device 20 determines whether the user has touched the wall surface based on information received from the camera 15, and processes an application program according to the touch operation), and

-controls the display device based on information relating to the type of the object and the information of the determination to change a type or a color of an image displayed at the contact position of the object in accordance with the type of the object (para.0069-0071-the control device 20 determines whether the user has touched the wall surface based on information received from the camera 15, and processes an application program according to the touch operation).
+controls the display device by reading, from the memory, the data of the effect image corresponding to the type of the object based on information relating to the discriminated type of the object, and drawing the effect image at the contact position of the object on the display surface based on the information of relating to the contact position determined, to change a type or a color of an image displayed at the contact position of the object in accordance with the type of the object.

 Matsumoto et al. discloses a motion sensor 27 may be used to detect a movement and position of the user, where the motion sensor 27 emits light with a predetermined wavelength such as infrared rays or laser light, and receives emitted reflected light to detect a movement of the object and any of a position at which the user 50 is located, how closely the user approaches the wall surface when the user 50 is not in contact with the wall surface, and a place of the wall surface that the user 50 is touching when the user is in contact with the wall surface can be acquired.
 The output of the motion is provided to the control device 20 to recognize the position of the user (fig.1-2,4,9; para.0022, 0034-0035).